-To cover as many topics as possible during the next 15 weeks, the course is structured so that there is one opportunity to learn about a given topic area and set of analytical tools, and only one opportunity to apply those tools to a real-life case.
+To cover as many topics as possible during the next 15 weeks, the course is structured so that there is one opportunity to learn about a given topic area and set of analytical tools, and one or two opportunities to apply those tools to real-life cases.
 After that, we move to the next topic.
+Reading materials, as well as lectures and lecture notes provided each class, will support your learning on each topic and provide technical background to analyze cases.